 Globalwise Investments, Inc. was incorporated in the state of Utah on October 3, 1997 to engage in the confectionary vending machine business.
-In June 2000 we sold all of our assets and liabilities of our vending machine business for 150,000 shares of our outstanding stock.
+In March 2000 we agreed to sell all of our assets and liabilities for 150,000 shares of our outstanding stock.
 (See, "Certain Relationships and Related Transactions," below for further details.)
 On July 12, 2000, Globalwise Investments, Inc. was incorporated in the state of Nevada and on July 21, 2000 Globalwise Utah merged with Globalwise Nevada for the sole purpose of changing our domicile from the state of Utah to the state of Nevada.